hi-dhl/Binding/README.md

 ) : LinearLayout(context, attr, defStyleAttr) {

     // ViewBinding

+    // When the root layout is the merge tag, use this method for initialization val binding: LayoutViewCustomBinding by viewbind(this)

-    val binding: LayoutViewCustomBinding by viewbind()
+    // When the root layout is a non-merge label, use this method to initialize val binding: LayoutViewCustomBinding by viewbind()

     // DataBinding
     val binding: LayoutViewCustomDataBinding by databind(R.layout.layout_view_custom_data)